-The Danish Canadian Museum exhibits the rich history of Danish settlers in Canada; a saga that began over 1000 years ago.
+The Danish Canadian Museum exhibits the rich history of Danish settlers in Canada--a saga that began over 1000 years ago.
 Constructed in 1933, the Verbena Dormitory served as a boarding house for local high school girls from pioneer farm families in the area.
-It now boasts over 5000 artifacts, thirteen acres of green space, and traditional Danish delicacies at the Saga Café.
+In addition to the Verbena Dormitory, the museum boasts over 5000 artifacts, and archival records, the Dagmar Church, Thomsen Cabin, Nielsen CPR House, Naust, replica Viking Ship, Jelling Stone, heritage garden, pond with our very own lady, 13 acres of green space with walking paths, and traditional Danish delicacies at the Saga Café.

 We invite you